enkidevs/curriculum/python/python-core/meet-python/why-learn-python.md

 ## Content

-Python is seen as the number one language to learn.
-Here are a few reasons why:
+Python is the language of the present and the future.
+Here's why:

-1. It's **simple to read and understand**

-This makes it an *ideal language for beginners to learn*.
-And it acts as a stepping-stone for learning other object-oriented [1] languages.
+- *Simplicity*

-Python is also concise and usually requires less code for the same task than other languages like Java or C++.
+It's easy to read and understand.
+It usually requires less code than other languages like Java and C++ to accomplish the same tasks.

-2. It's a **powerful language for data science**

-Python is the preferred language for Data Science and Machine Learning.
-Both areas with exciting work and a growing demand for jobs.

-3. A huge community of **web developers** use it

-Its popularity for web development means that there are numerous *open source libraries*, *frameworks* and *sources of help* for beginners.

-You can use Python to build whatever you want to build, from a scraper to an e-commerce site.

-Check out the *Learn More link* to dig into more reasons to learn Python.
+- *Perfect for Data Science and ML*

+It has numerous [libraries](https://enki.com/glossary/general/library) that let us tackle complex problems with a few lines of code.
+That's why Python developers are amongst the highest paid in data-related fields.

+- *Huge Community*

+If you get stuck on a problem, you have a massive online community to help you out.
+You can always find the answers, whether on Google, Stack Overflow, or even Reddit.

+> "Learn Python not to analyze a spreadsheet, nor to create a website.
+Learn it to understand something you have understood all your life, but in a new way."
+> -- *Spiderman*

 ---